ShizukaDonaghue/happy-beans/README.md

 ## Wireframes
 Wireframes were created using [Balsamiq](https://balsamiq.com/) to visualise the structure of the website.
-The structure of the finished product is slightly different from the wireframes, but this is due to design choices made during the development process.
+The structure of the finished product is slightly different from the wireframes, but this is due to the design choices made during the development process.

 <details>
   <summary>Home Page</summary>